jelaiw/dvctools/README.md

 ### dvclib Setup

-Perform these optional one-time steps to get started with dvclib:
+Perform these one-time steps to get started with dvclib:

 1. Log in to GitLab instance at https://gitlab.rc.uab.edu/ with your blazerid.
 2. Click on your avatar (at top-right in default theme) and select *Settings*.